 Pre-Approval vs Pre-Qualification

-So, you have determined that you are ready to apply for your very first home loan.
+So, you’ve finally made the decision and decided that you are ready to apply for your very first home loan.
 Exciting!

-Along the way you will hear a slew of terminology that you are unfamiliar with, such as:
+Along the way, you will hear a slew of terminology that you might be unfamiliar with, such as:

 - Closing costs